Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 • Residence permit for another purpose; or

-• Visa which was granted explicitly for the purpose of self-employment (i.e., starting your business).
+• a Visa which was granted explicitly for the purpose of self-employment (i.e., starting your business).

-Contact your local immigration office (“Ausländerbehörde” or “Landesamt für Einwanderung”) to find out about the documents you need to submit your application.
-Then make an appointment to get a residence permit that allows you to live and start a business in Germany.
+Contact your local immigration office – “Ausländerbehörde” or “Landesamt für Einwanderung” in Germany – to learn about the documents you need to submit your application.
+Then, make an appointment to get a residence permit that allows you to live and start a business in Germany.

 What if I’m already living in Germany?